jwtly10/gpt-cache/README.md

 2024/04/04 18:15:52 Request 2 took: 66.482852ms
 ```

-As you can see, for a simple exact cache match request, the first request took 8.681519257s and the second request took 66.482852ms.
+As you can see, even though the requests were not the exact same, the first request took 8.681519257s and the second request took 66.482852ms.

 _Thats 130x times faster!_